CMS In Web Design And Development: Key Highlights

 Without a doubt, WordPress is the most popular website builder and CMS platform out there for any type of website or business.
 We would know; we specialize in custom WordPress sites.

 Building a website is free on WordPress, but you need to purchase hosting and a custom domain.
-Over 40% of websites across the globe are built in WordPress, including well-known brands such as The New York Times.
+Around 33.57% of websites in the U.S. are built in WordPress, including well-known brands such as The New York Times.

 Pros: